-- a) The assessment shall include a minimum of one (1) search area. - b) The search area shall be a minimum ≈ 1000 ft2 (93 m2) and no larger than 2,000 ft2 (186 m2). - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (10 m). - g) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.

-5.8.1.2.12.4 Interior building/structure operational assessments are designed to evaluate the canine team's ability to locate human remains within an interior building/room.
-The interior building/structure operational assessment consists of the following components and parameters.

-- a) The assessment shall include a minimum of one (1) search area. - b) The search area shall be a minimum ≈1000 ft2 (93 m2) and no larger than 2,000 ft2 (186 m2) which may include multiple rooms. - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (10 m). - g) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.

-5.8.1.2.12.5 Light debris (e.g., non-disaster environment) operational assessments are designed to evaluate the canine team's ability to locate human remains within urban and rural environments.
+- b) The search area shall be a minimum ≈1000 ft2 (93 m2) and no larger than 2,000 ft2 (186 m2). - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of ≈ 33 ft (10 m).
+Or shall be placed in such a manner to mitigate the possibility of target odors being encountered at the same time. - g) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.
+The time allotment may also be increased by the assessor if an unplanned event or circumstance impacts a specific team during the assessment [e.g., animal(s) that may introduce a safety issue in the search area, weather hazard, or other safety issues]. - 5.8.1.2.12.4 Interior building/structure operational assessments are designed to evaluate the canine team's ability to locate human remains within an interior building/room.
+The interior building/structure operational assessment consists of the following components and parameters. - a) The assessment shall include a minimum of one (1) search area. - b) The search area shall be a minimum ≈ 1000 ft2 (93 m2) and no larger than 2,000 ft2 (186 m2) which may include multiple rooms. - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based on the individual search area's constraints. - e) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of ≈ 33 ft (10 m).
+Or shall be placed in such a manner to mitigate the possibility of target odors being encountered at the same time. - g) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area. - 5.8.1.2.12.5 Light debris (e.g., non-disaster environment) operational assessments are designed to evaluate the canine team's ability to locate human remains within urban and rural environments.
 Potential light debris operational assessment area(s) shall be consistent with the operational requirements of the canine team (trash piles, pallet piles, small collapsed or burned structure, etc.).
 The light debris operational assessment consists of the following components and parameters.